readme-hub-test/test-repo3/README.md

-# documentation for test-repo3
+# documentation for core-repo

-this is the documentation for test-repo3
+this is the documentation for core-repo